ThemeAwesome/WP-Forge/README.md

 About ThemeAWESOME
 ===
-[ThemeAwesome.com](https://themeawesome.com), a site focused on building WordPress themes with [Foundation for Sites 6](http://foundation.zurb.com/).
+[ThemeAwesome.com](https://themeawesome.com), a site focused on building WordPress themes with [Foundation for Sites](http://foundation.zurb.com/).